-Rapid COVID-19 Modeling Support for Regional Health Systems in England
+An Adaptive Research Approach to COVID-19 Forecasting for Regional Health Systems in England

-Problem definition: This paper describes the real-time participatory modeling work that our team of academics, public health officials, and clinical decision-makers has been undertaking to support the regional efforts to tackle COVID-19 in the East of England.
+Problem definition: This paper describes the real-time participatory modeling work that our team of academics, public health officials, and clinical decision makers has been undertaking to support the regional efforts to tackle COVID-19 in the East of England (EoE).

-Methodology: Since March 2020, we have been studying four research questions that have allowed us to address the pandemic's current and near-future rapidly evolving epidemiological state, as well as the bed capacity demand in the short (a few weeks) and medium (several months) term.
-Frequent data input from and consultations with our public health and clinical partners allow our academic team to apply dynamic data-driven approaches using time series modeling, Bayesian estimation, and system dynamics modeling.
+Methodology: Since March 2020, we have been studying research questions that have allowed us to address the pandemic's rapidly evolving current and near-future epidemiological state, as well as short-term (a few weeks) and medium-term (several months) bed capacity demand.
+Frequent data input from and consultations with our public health and clinical partners allow our academic team to apply dynamic data-driven approaches using time series modeling and system dynamics modeling.
 We thus obtain a broad view of the evolving situation.

-Results: The academic team presents the model outcomes and insights during weekly joint meetings among public health services, national health services, and academics to support COVID-19 planning activities in the East of England, contributing to the discussion of the COVID-19 response and issues beyond immediate COVID-19 planning.
+Results: The academic team presents the model outcomes and insights during weekly joint meetings among public health services, national health services, and other academics to support COVID-19 planning activities in the EoE, contributing to the discussion of the COVID-19 response and issues beyond immediate COVID-19 planning.

-Academic/practical relevance: As COVID-19 planning efforts necessitate rapid response, our portfolio of scratch models aims to achieve the right balance between rigor and speed in the face of an uncertain and changing situation.
+Academic/practical relevance: As COVID-19 planning efforts necessitate a rapid response, our short- and medium-term forecasting models aim to achieve the right balance between rigor and speed in the face of an uncertain and constantly changing situation.

-Managerial implications: Our regional and local focus enables us to better understand the pandemic's progression and to help decision-makers make more informed short- and medium-term capacity plans in different localities in the East of England.
-In addition, the learnings from our collaborative experiences may present guidance on how academics and practitioners can successfully collaborate in rapid response to disasters such as COVID-19.
+Managerial implications: Our regional and local focus enables us to better understand the pandemic's progression and to help decision makers make more informed short- and medium-term capacity plans in different localities in the EoE.
+In addition, the knowledge gained through our collaborative experiences may inform guidance on how academics and practitioners can successfully collaborate in rapid response to disasters such as COVID-19.